wu-haoze/wu-haoze.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in the Computer Science Department at Stanford University, advised by Prof. Clark Barrett.
-My research interests lie at the intersection of automated reasoning and artificial intelligence.
+My research aims to bridge the gap between automated logical reasoning and machine learning.
 Specifically, I have developed mathematical techniques to rigorously analyze the safety of AI-driven systems, being the main developer of the [Marabou verification framework](https://github.com/NeuralNetworkVerification/Marabou){:target="_blank"}.
 I have also employed machine learning techniques to improve the efficiency of automated reasoning tools in robust and automatic manners.

 I am a passionate educator.
 At Stanford, I have developed and taught a new course, [CS257: Introduction to Automated Reasoning](http://web.stanford.edu/class/cs257/){:target="_blank"}, with Prof. Caroline Trippel.
 I also plan to compile a textbook on this subject.
 Potential publishers please don't hesitate to reach out to me.